 Richmond is near three airports: 45 minutes west of Dayton, Ohio; an hour east of Indianapolis; and 75 minutes northwest of Cincinnati.

-For more information about openings, contact Gregory Mahler, academic dean and vice president for academic affairs.
+For more information about openings, contact Nelson Bingham, acting academic dean.